Process Instance Migration

 You can also click on an activity to show a green arrow pointing from the source activity to the mapped target activity.
 Clicking on the activity again hides the arrow.
 If the mapping contains errors, the arrow is displayed in red.
 You can also use the checkbox at the bottom of the screen reading “show migration plan” to toggle the display of all arrows on the diagram.

-After finishing the migration plan, click the
+After finishing the Set Variables step, click the

 Select Instances button to proceed to instance selection.
 Initially, all instances of the source process definition version are displayed.
 You can use the filter bar above the list of instances to filter the displayed instances.
 Furthermore, you can copy a link to the current filter query to your clipboard by clicking on the button and you can save filter queries to your local browser storage by clicking on the button and inserting a name in the drop down menu that appears.
 You can then retrieve the filter query by clicking on the button and selecting the chosen name in the drop down menu.

 Using the checkboxes to the left of the instances, you can mark them for migration.
 All instances you select on this page are migrated.